• Skip to primary navigation

 Salt amount

 The amount of salt you may use depends very much on whether you use fresh cabbage or sour one.
-For fresh cabbage you will use more salt but if you are using sour one you will need to be careful as this is already quite salty unless you left it in a pool of water for 1-3 hours.
-I’m not in control with the salt.
-Also remember that bacon also contains salt.
+For fresh cabbage, you will use more salt but if you are using sour one you will need to be careful as this is already quite salty unless you leave it in a pool of water for 1-3 hours.
+I’m not in control of the salt.
+Also, remember that bacon also contains salt.
 You can certainly add more salt when serving if needed.

 Cabbage type and preparation

-The cabbage has to be a savoy or the Turkish (flatter looking) ones and not the supermarket dense and heavy super round one - it is important to choose the right type if you want to have a nice looking and to successfully manage to roll those and not having to pin them with toothpicks or wooden skewers.
-I’m mentioning this as I have seen this done a few times in my life ?.
+The cabbage has to be a savoy or the Turkish (flatter looking) one and not the supermarket dense and heavy super round one - it is important to choose the right type if you want to have a nice look and to successfully manage to roll those and not having to pin them with toothpicks or wooden skewers.
+I’m mentioning this as I have seen this done a few times in my life.
 Totally unnecessary if you choose the right cabbage.

 The pickled or sour cabbage is a lot easier (tastier too if you like) and can now be widely found in any Eastern European or Turkish grocery stores here in the UK.